patricksurry/eastern-front-1941/doc/howitworks.md

 <table><td>

-:point_right: I didn't try to recreate this approach exactly.
+:information_source: I didn't try to recreate this approach exactly.
 It seems a lot like [Bresenham's line algorithm][bresenham] except that we want a path with only vertical or horizontal steps (no diagonal jumps).
 In that spirit my `map.js:directPath()`